 Totals of cells with the relevant status in the order defined below.

-Total – the total number of datasets available in the SENC for the content type (ENC or ENP), selected for the Report (either full or filtered by route).
+Total – the total number of datasets available in the System Database for the content type (ENC or ENP), selected for the Report (either full or filtered by route).

 Up to date – the total number of datasets (for the content selected) which have status “Up to date”.